Saba Dashtyari

 Ghulam Hussain Saba Dashtyari (1954 – 1 June 2011) (Balochi: صبا دشتیاری بلوچ) commonly known as "Saba Dashtyari", was a professor of Islamic Studies at the University of Balochistan in Quetta, Balochistan.

 Early life

 Dashtyari was born to middle class family in 1953 in Lyari district of Karachi, Pakistan.
+Dashtyari's elder brother Ghulam Abbas Baloch was an international footballer who represented the Pakistan national football team.

 He received Master of Arts degrees in Philosophy and Islamic Studies.
 He was fluent in Urdu, English, Persian and Arabic.

 Career

 Dashtyari was a teacher of Islamic Studies at the Balochistan University and frequently shuttled between Karachi and Quetta.

 His literary contributions include more than 24 books on Balochi literature, history, poetry and translations.
 He also established the Syed Zahoor Shah Hashmi reference library, library on Balochi literature, in Malir area of Karachi.

 The library houses more than 150,000 books in various languages on Balochi literature, culture and civilisation.
 Furthermore, he also compiled an index and bibliography of Balochi literature published in the past 50 years.